 What is the status of reporting and accountability under the agreement?

-In the case of the BC First Nations Gaming Revenue Sharing Limited Partnership, First Nations that are part of the partnership are accountable for reporting to the partnership.
-This will be a simple, short audited spending statement that confirms how gaming revenue was spent in their communities, submitted to the partnership once per year.
+First Nations that are part of the BC First Nations Gaming Revenue Sharing Limited Partnership are accountable for reporting to the partnership.
+An annual audited spending statement from each First Nation confirms how gaming revenue was spent in their communities.

-The limited partnership will provide a summarized report on the transfers to First Nations and annual financial statements related to its own operations and expenses to the Province each year.
+The limited partnership provides a report to the Province each year on the transfers and annual financial statements related to its own operations and expenses.

-No. There will be no reduction in any other provincial funding to First Nations as the result of the new gaming revenue sharing agreement.
+There will be no reduction in any other provincial funding to First Nations as the result of the gaming revenue-sharing agreement.

-Funding provided through the new gaming arrangement will be incremental to all existing provincial funding that First Nation communities currently receive.
+Funding provided through the gaming arrangement will be incremental to existing provincial funding that First Nations communities receive.

-Where can I find information on how to access a share of gaming revenue for my community?
+Where can I find information about how to access a share of gaming revenue for my community?

-Please go to the BC First Nations Gaming Revenue Sharing Limited Partnership website at www.bcfngamingrevenue.ca to ensure you get more information.
+Go to the BC First Nations Gaming Revenue Sharing Limited Partnership website at www.bcfngamingrevenue.ca.